hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 <li> Left-click a tile to add the first node.

 <li> Select a topology node type from the list, which is populated according to the Cloud Profile selected during design creation.
 As you hover over a node,
 a tool tip displays.
-Possible node options are shown in this table:
+Possible node options are shown in this table:  <br /> <br />

 <table style="text-align: left; vertical-align: top; min-width:700px;">